github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 Module environments
 ~~~~~~~~~~~~~~~~~~~

-For each of modules, types, predicates, module signatures, type signatures, and predicates signatures, we distinguish five environments: *publically declared*, *privately declared*, *exported*, and *visible*.
+For each of modules, types, predicates, module signatures, type signatures, and predicates signatures, we distinguish four environments: *publically declared*, *privately declared*, *exported*, and *visible*.
 These are defined as follows (with X denoting the type of entity we are currently considering):

 -  The *privately declared X environment* of a module is the multimap of X declarations and aliases in the module itself that are annotated as ``private``.